dj4ngo/hassio-addons/access-point/README.md

 Setting this parameter to true will mask the SSID.
 The SSID will so not be visible.

+#### auth_alg: wpa2|wep

+WiFi authentication algorithm.
+Only WEP and WPA2 are supported.

+#### wep_key: abcdeabcde

+Here is the WEP key, as reminder WEP key is in hexa and requires 10 HEX char minimum.

 #### wpa_passphrase: raspberry

 Here is the password/passphrase of the network.
-Only WPA2 authentication method is available.

 #### channel: 6